Declaration of Nullity (Marriage)

 Q. Does my former spouse have to be contacted?

 A. Yes.
 The Church feels that both partners have a right to participate in the process.
 However, a former spouse can wave his or her right and the process can proceed without his/her participation.
+In the case of a possible Order of Protection situation, discuss the situation with the Metropolitan Tribunal.

 Q. Is there a cost for the process?